timjogorman/RicherEventDescription/guidelines.md

 using the appropriate link.

-When annotating, not every EVENT will be a part of a detailed narrative container (i.e. one specific than just the BEFORE, AFTER or OVERLAP relation to DOCTIME).
+When annotating, not every EVENT will be a part of a detailed narrative container (i.e., one more specific than just the BEFORE, AFTER, or OVERLAP relation to DOCTIME).
 However, it is vital that you, as an annotator, stop to ask yourself whether each EVENT you examine is a part of a narrative container, and whether you have marked that with a CONTAINS TLINK.

 In this pursuit, you should almost never be marking more than one containing event.
-We assume that if  you label that A contains B, and that B contains C, you do not need to also mark that A contains C.  For example, if Wednesday CONTAINS football game, and that football game CONTAINS a throwing event, we don't need to also know that the throwing event happened on Wednesday -- it's inferrable from the annotations already done.
+We assume that if  you label that A contains B, and that B contains C, you do not need to also mark that A contains C.  For example, if Wednesday CONTAINS football game, and that football game CONTAINS a throwing event, we don't need to also know that the throwing event happened on Wednesday – it's inferrable from the annotations already done.

-### Avoid Redundant causation annotation -- think in terms of chains of causation
+### Avoid redundant causation annotation – think in terms of chains of causation

-In the same way that we are trying avoid redudancy by thinking of temporal structure as being "nested" into larger and larger containers whenever possible, we also want to think of causation as amounting to a series of chains of causation.
+In the same way that we are trying to avoid redundancy by thinking of temporal structure as being "nested" into larger and larger containers whenever possible, we also want to think of causation as amounting to a series of chains of causation.
 In general, you may assume that:

 * If Event A CAUSES or PRECONDITIONS Event B, and Event B CAUSES or PRECONDITIONS Event C, we don't need to mark causation between A and C
 * If Event A CAUSES  or PRECONDITIONS Event B, and Event B CONTAINS-SUBEVENT Event C, we don't need to mark causation between A and C

-This means that an example such as the following only needs two causal relations -- while the burglaries do lead to an eventual "jailed" event, we can assume that it is inferrable:
+This means that an example such as the following only needs two causal relations – while the burglaries do lead to an eventual "jailed" event, we can assume that it is inferrable:

 - **He** was **jailed** after **pleading** guilty in **court** following a series of **burglaries**

 > **burglaries** BEFORE/PRECONDITIONS **pleading**

 > **pleading** BEFORE/CAUSES **jailed**

 Similarly: